OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/concepts/chain-ownership.md

 sidebar_position: 0
 ---

-A **chain owner** of an <a data-quicklook-from='arbitrum-orbit'>Orbit</a> chain is an entity that can carry out critical upgrades to the chain's core protocol; this includes upgrading protocol contracts, setting core system parameters, and adding & removing other chain owners.
+A **chain owner** of an <a data-quicklook-from='arbitrum-orbit'>Orbit</a> chain is an entity that can carry out critical upgrades within the chain's core protocol; this includes upgrading protocol contracts, setting core system parameters, and adding & removing other chain owners.

 An Orbit chain's initial chain owner is set by the chain's creator when the chain is deployed.